-- configure SDI inputs
+- Configure SDI Inputs

-- · turn on Edit Mode

-- configure IP stream inputs, including ST2022-6 and ST2110-20/30/40 and RTP streams
+- Configure IP Inputs (this includes ST2022-6 and ST2110-20/30/31/40 and RTP streams)

-- modify input names

-- enable ST2022-7 Seamless Switching
+- Rename Signal Input

 The input selection of the PRISM is displayed in the middle of the status bar.
 The first line is the user defined name and the second line is the format.